adessein/citationx-cockpit/Documentation/Mechanical-design.md

 # Mechanical design

+In order to design the panels I have extracted the drawings from the 3D model of the cockpit in flight gear.

 ## From flightgear model to the laser cutter / CNC machine
 In order to cut my MDF boards into panels of the Cessna Citation X cockpit, I had to follow this procedure:
  1. Open the AC3 file with Blender